-The library houses more than 150,000 items, and current print and electronic journal subscriptions totaling more than 50,000 titles are available via the library’s web portal.
+The library houses more than 150,000 physical items, and electronic journal subscriptions totaling more than 30,000 titles are available via the library’s web portal.
 The library has access to more than 350,000 electronic books.
 Students can access electronic subscriptions and electronic reserve readings from anywhere on campus.
 Off campus access to most of these resources is also available through a Bryant University account.
-Electronic resources include databases such as LEXIS/NEXIS Academic Universe, Proquest, EBSCO, Mergent Online, ARTstor, and the Value Line Research Center, and over 170,000 e-books.
+Electronic resources include databases such as ProQuest, EBSCO, Mergent Online, ARTstor, S&P Capital IQ, Value Line Research Center, and over 170,000 e-books.
 Students using Google Scholar can connect to the library's knowledge base through the library's link resolver service.

-Professional reference librarians are on duty more than 80 hours per week and offer personal assistance and/or group instruction on traditional and electronic resources.
-Reference librarians are also available electronically using chat room technologies, text messaging, or simply via email or phone.
-The Douglas and Judith Krupp Library is a member of OCLC, a global resource sharing consortium, and is also affiliated with local library cooperatives such as the Consortium of Rhode Island Academic and Research Libraries (CRIARL) and Rhode Island's Higher Education Library Information Network (HELIN).
-Through these library networks, students are able to get additional information needed for their research projects.
+Professional research and instruction librarians are on duty more than 80 hours per week and offer personal assistance and/or group instruction on traditional and electronic resources.
+These librarians are also available electronically using chat room technologies, text messaging, or simply via email or phone.
+The Douglas and Judith Krupp Library is a member of OCLC, a global resource sharing consortium, and is also affiliated with local library cooperatives such as the Consortium of Rhode Island Academic and Research Libraries (CRIARL).
+Through these library networks, students are able to secure additional information needed for their research projects.